Monika Myers is Canada's first runway model with Down syndrome. She's also a student, a synchronized swimmer and a Barbie fanatic.

 The 15-year-old Ontario native was one of the first in the country to get her hands on Mattel's Barbie with Down syndrome.

 "The doll I got is so beautiful," Myers told Yahoo Canada.
 "She has Down syndrome, she has my mom's hair color, blonde, and a beautiful little dress."

 The dress is full flowers in yellow and blue, colours representing the Down syndrome awareness movement.

-When Myers first saw the doll, she said her first thought was "she’s beautiful, she looks like me!"
+Back in May, when Myers first saw the new Barbie doll, she said her first thought was "she's beautiful, she looks like me!"

 In an email to Yahoo Canada, a spokesperson for Mattel confirmed Myers was "one of the first Canadians" to have the newly released doll.

 "The Barbie doll with Down syndrome was created to allow even more children to see themselves in Barbie, as well as have Barbie reflect the world around them," the spokesperson wrote.

 "We were honoured that Monika's mother reached out to us to share Monika's love of Barbie dolls."